CyrusNajmabadi/lang-design/CollectionLiteralsNaturalType.md

 ### Non-goals:

 1. Introduce a new *real* type that users would explicitly use themselves.
 While there may be new helper types introduced in the BCL (ideally in System.Compiler.RuntimeServices), they may have advanced/confusing semantics and might only be intended for compilers to use.
-    1. A corollary of this is that any passing across method/function boundaries would need to be explicit about what type was being used to pass the data.
+    1. A corollary of this is that any explicit (non-capture) passing across method/function boundaries would need to be explicit about what type was being used to pass the data.
 1. Have no 'cracks'.
 Complex scenarios may reveal non-ideal semantics.  (e.g. how `T?` in unconstrained generics doesn't cleanly work with reference and value types).

 ## Detailed design: